 What Can You Do With a Sonographer/Ultrasound Technology Major?

 People with a diagnostic medical sonography/sonographer and ultrasound technician degree often go into the following careers:

 Who Is Getting an Associate’s Degree in Sonographer/Ultrasound Technology?

 At the countrywide level, the racial-ethnic distribution of diagnostic medical sonography/sonographer and ultrasound technician majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Diagnostic Medical Sonography/Sonographer and Ultrasound Technician.
-About 0.2% of those with this major are international students.
+Diagnostic Medical Sonography/Sonographer and Ultrasound Technician appeals to people across the globe.
+About 0.7% of those with this major are international students.

 How Much Do Sonographer/Ultrasound Technology Majors Make?